solomontessema/smart-inventory-agent-documentation/Final Project Step-4.md

 inventory_agent = create_agent(
     model=llm,
-    tools=[web_search_tool,read_database_tool,send_email_tool],
-    system_prompt="You are a helpful assistant to manage inventory and find bulk suppliers online for products in the database. when sending email, format it well with greetings and signature.
-Format it well as html", )

-from langchain.agents import create_agent
-from langchain_openai import ChatOpenAI from tools.web_search_tool import web_search_tool
-from tools.database_reader import read_database_tool
-from tools.email_sender import send_email_tool
-from config import OPENAI_API_KEY

-llm = ChatOpenAI(
-    model="gpt-4o-mini",
-    temperature=0
-)

-inventory_agent = create_agent(
-    model=llm,
-    tools=[web_search_tool,read_database_tool,send_email_tool],
+    tools=[web_search_tool,read_database_tool,send_email_tool,track_log_tool],
-    system_prompt="You are a helpful assistant to manage inventory and find bulk suppliers online for products in the database. when sending email, format it well with greetings and signature.
-Format it well as html", )
+    system_prompt="""You are a helpful assistant to manage inventory and find bulk suppliers online for products in the database. when sending email, format it well with greetings and signature.
+Format it well as html.
+After completing the requested task, log your actions using the track_log_tool.""", )

 ```